Best towns to stay in Belize

 Accommodation in San Ignacio

-Another former fishing village, Hopkins has gained a name in the tourism industry in recent years, although it is still far from being overcrowded.
+For those looking for a relaxing getaway by the sea that still has proximity to plenty of activities, the small seaside town of Hopkins is a great place to stay.
 Located in Southern Belize, Hopkins is well-connected to the national public transport.
 Whilst it is only small, it is well worth spending a few nights in this pretty seaside town.

 Hotels range from budget to luxury, and Hopkins really does have something for all types of travelers.
 Hopkins is perfect for the cultural traveler- it is the centre of the Garifuna culture in Belize.
 The Garifuna people are of Afro-Caribbean descent, and this is evident in the delicious local food and their traditional music.
 As well as this cultural immersion, Hopkins is perfect for snorkeling due to its close proximity to the Belize Barrier Reef.
 Or you can simply relax on one of the town's splendid beaches whilst admiring the scenic surrounding Mayan mountains.